 Book an appointment

 In my experience, perhaps one of the best and most useful aspects of the Careers Service is their personalised appointments with expert careers advisers.
-These appointments can take the form of a Quick Query, a 30-minute appointment (booked up to 5 working days in advance) or an Interview Practice Session.
+These appointments can take the form of a Quick Query, or a 30-minute appointment.

 It is easy to think that once you leave Cambridge, the university hands you a degree and pats you on the back and shows you the door.
 That’s definitely not the case.
 Whatever stage you’re at, if you are a new arrival or a new graduate you can still: